Nivalyx/osu-wiki/wiki/osu!stream/Song_List/en.md

 ## Free Pack 1.5

-This song pack features the song Want You Gone by Jonathan Coulton (under the Aperture Science alias) which was made famous by the video game [Portal 2](http://thinkwithportals.com/).
+This song pack features the song Want You Gone by Jonathan Coulton (under the Aperture Science alias) as made famous by the video game [Portal 2](http://thinkwithportals.com/).

 Price: **Free**